walkerkehoe/walkerkehoe/content/projects/methalox-engine-1.md

 ### ![](/images/cv.png)

 All of our feed system components could be sourced COTS, with the exception of the cavitating venturi in the liquid oxygen line (ORMO in the P&ID diagram).
 A cavitating venturi is a type of flow metering device that can provide a constant mass flow rate independently of downstream pressure fluctuations.
 This is achieved through a converging-diverging nozzle geometry that produces a phase change and chokes the flow.
 Because cavitating venturis are specific to mass flow rates and temperatures, we needed to design a custom one ourselves.
-You can see a section view of our venturi assembly, with Swagelok fittings for inlet, outlet and pressure transducers, above.
+You can see a section view of our venturi assembly, with SAE O-ring fittings for inlet, outlet and pressure transducers, above.

 ### Nozzle and Combustion Chamber